 After reading this leaflet if you think that you do not need treatment at the moment you do not need to take any further action.
 You can get advice from us directly in the future if your symptoms get worse.
-If you wish to come to clinic to discuss your problem further please book an appointment with us by telephoning us on the number below:
+Please contact us on the number provided on the covering letter if you wish to discuss further.